Keluaa/Kokkos.jl/docs/src/config_options.md

     However, if you need to dynamically configure `Kokkos.jl`, it must be done before loading the wrapper library.
-    After calling [`load_wrapper_lib`](@ref) (or [`initialize`](@ref)), all options will be locked, and any changes made afterwards will __not__ affect the current Julia session.
+    After calling [`load_wrapper_lib`](@ref) (or [`initialize`](@ref)), all options will be locked, and any changes made afterward will **not** affect the current Julia session.

 ### kokkos_version